jackjona/trending-movies-newsletter/README.md

 ## Routes

 - `/` to see the email template preview
-- `/send?api-token=<api token specified in the .dev.vars file` to send the email.
-Note: Change the from and to email in the code
+- `/send?api-token=<api token>` (the api token is specified in the .dev.vars file) to send the email.
+Note: Change the from and to email in the code to send the email to your desired email address.

 ## To Develop Locally